magickoo/magickoo/README.md

 Hi, I'm Khushi Agarwal  !!
 - 🔭 I'm currently an 3<sup>rd</sup> year undergrad pursuing Bachelor's in Computer Science and Engineering from Vellore Institute of Technology, Chennai, India.
 - 👨‍💻 I find my interests in deep learning techniques in medical healthcare sector.
+- I have experience working with Hardware microcontrollers such as Arduino UNO,ESP8266.
+And I like integrating with variety of sensors to do data analytics.
+- Currently learning Deep Learning (Tensorflow) and UI/UX design.

 <h3 align="left">Languages and Tools:</h3>